Drug-facilitated sexual assault: Perpetrators

 According to law enforcement officials, DFSA perpetrators generally share four characteristics: they have access to sedating drugs and understand their effects, they have access to a setting (often a home or workplace) where the rape will not be interrupted while in progress, they are able to establish at least a small amount of trust with an intended victim, and they have a plan to avoid arrest and prosecution which may involve re-dressing the victim, telling the victim they had consensual sex or that no sexual contact took place, or exiting the premises before the victim regains consciousness.
 Researchers say that DFSA perpetrators are opportunistic and non-confrontational.
 They ordinarily do not threaten, force, batter or mutilate their victims, nor do they carry weapons, steal from their victims or destroy their property.
 They tend not to have a history of physical violence.
 They are often invested in their careers or communities: they are not generally culturally marginalized.

 Some researchers say that DFSA perpetrators are highly sexually interested but unable to find sexual partners, and are motivated solely by sexual desire.
 Others say some perpetrators (who may record the rape for later viewing) are motivated by the idea of dominating and controlling somebody for sexual purposes.
 Researchers differ over whether perpetrators are satisfying an actual compulsion.
 Some believe there is little evidence to suggest the urge to commit DFSA is uncontrollable, while others say the "astonishing frequency" with which some perpetrators repeat the offence suggests some degree of compulsion.
 All DFSA perpetrators have a very high likelihood of reoffending.

 The stereotype of DFSA perpetrators is that they are personable, clever and attractive.
 This is sometimes but not always true.
-There is no evidence to suggest that DFSA perpetrators network among each other, either online or off, although they can sometimes be found on sites where the effects of recreational drugs are discussed.
 Because drugging the victim makes it possible to easily overpower him or her, it is possible for perpetrators to commit DFSA quite late in life, and researchers say some perpetrators are over the age of 60.

+Organised drug-facilitated sexual assault

+Following the Pelicot rape case police attention was drawn to finding similar cases.

+In 2026 the British National Crime Agency announced that it had been investigating a network of online forums supporting orgnaized drug-facilitated sexual assault (ODFSA).
+Europol announced that 156 victims and perpetrators had been identified by a pan-European investigation, together with four new online communities.

+As part of this investigation, British police identified eight new cases of apparent drug-facilitated sexual assault.